HeiningaVE/HeiningaVE.github.io/aboutme.md

 Currently, I am an interdisciplinary postdoc with a focus on Deficits, Distress, and Disorders.
 That is, in order to improve interdisciplinary cooperation within the faculty of Behavioral and Social Sciences of the University of Groningen, I organize events.
 For example, I organized a hack-a-thon event during which I invited faculty staff to think along with the large interdisciplinary national crowdsourcing study among youth (aged 8-18) I am currently involved in (see also: [Recent Projects](https://heiningave.github.io/projects/)), and a [large symposium on interdisciplinary inspiration](https://heiningave.github.io/2020-02-25-BSS-symposium-Interdisciplinary-Inspiration-was-a-great-succes!!/).

-### Psychopathology
+### Biopsychosocial study into anhedonia

-Between 2013 and 2017, I was part of a biopsychosocial study into anhedonia (i.e., markedly diminished interest or pleasure).
+Between 2013 and 2017, I was part of a biopsychosocial study into anhedonia (i.e., markedly diminished interest or pleasure; see: [recent projects](https://heiningave.github.io/projects/)).
 Together with the ‘No Fun No Glory’ research team, I collected survey data among nearly 3000 young adults; set out Ecological Momentary Assessment study (EMA) in which we sampled subjective experiences for multiple times a day for multiple days; and developed an EMA-based intervention te regain pleasure in daily life.

 #### EMA intervention